 Consider how you might develop your email marketing in future.
 If you're going to spend time selecting a provider, ensure they will meet your needs for at least three years.
 You may have low email volumes at present, but what if they increase?
 Can your supplier support and deliver higher volumes?

 Email marketing is evolving, so avoid providers that will struggle to move with the times.
 Do they have an active development programme?
 How often do they update their technology?
 Is mobile email design and the ability to integrate rich content a core offering?
+Are they committed to continually meeting the latest GDPR data protection regulations?

 Email marketing: cost isn't everything